-The purpose of security management control is to supervise Certum system functionality providing assurance that the system operates correctly and in accordance with the accepted and implemented configuration.
+The purpose of security management control is to supervise Certum system functionality to find the possible non-conformities with the security policy, providing assurance that the system operates correctly and in accordance with the accepted and implemented configuration.

 Although the administrative work and changes in the Certum systems are recorded, each of them require further verification and acceptance by at least two administrators.
 Change control system notify eligible employees of the occurrence of modifications in the system and requires to verify it by a different person than the one who introduced the change.